geoffreygarrett/notes.geoffreygarrett.com/content/notes/least-squares.md

 ---

-The least-squares method was officially discovered and published by Adrien-Marie Legendre in a work titled _Nouvelles methodes pour la determination des orbites des cometes_, published in 1805 \[citation needed\].
+The least-squares method was officially discovered and published by Adrien-Marie Legendre in their work _"Nouvelles methodes pour la determination des orbites des cometes"_, published in 1805 \[citation needed\].

 ## Ordinary Least Squares (OLS)

-{{< svg src="/notes/images/OLS_geometric_interpretation.svg" caption="Geometric interpretation of Ordinary Least-Squares (OLS)." >}}
+{{< svg src="/notes/images/OLS_geometric_interpretation.svg" caption="Geometric interpretation of Ordinary Least Squares (OLS)." >}}

 ## Weighted Least Squares (WLS)

-The Weighted Least-Squares Estimation method is an application of the Generalized Least-Squares (GLS) algorithm, which aims at estimating unknown parameters ($\bm{\beta}$) in a linear regression model, given a set of observations ($\bm{z}$), where there is a certain degree of correlation ($\bm{W}$) between the residuals ($\bm{\epsilon}$) in the regression model.
+The Weighted Least Squares Estimation method is an application of the Generalized Least Squares (GLS) algorithm, which aims at estimating unknown parameters ($\bm{\beta}$) in a linear regression model, given a set of observations ($\bm{z}$), where there is a certain degree of correlation ($\bm{W}$) between the residuals ($\bm{\epsilon}$) in the regression model.
 It